 Next, we built nesting boxes and roosting bars for the chickens.
 We used leftover OSB to build the nesting boxes, and 2x4s for the chickens to roost on at night.
 We chose to use 2×4 because they are cheap (DIY), and prevent frostbite on the toes of the chicken.
 The chickens sit on the wide side of the board, so that their toes are more extended, allowing their bellies to keep their feet warm.
 A small diameter roosting bar forces their toes to curl around the bar, positioning their toes to the underside of the bar, away from their body heat.

 Installing The Automatic Chicken Door

-Adding Electricity to the Coop
+Adding Electricity to the Chicken Coop Design

 Lastly, we added electricity to our new coop.
-This is for a smart light to keep the automatic door open for an additional 15 minutes, letting the free-range chickens to have some additional time to get back to the coop.
-We also have an electric oil radiator heater in the coop.
+This is for a smart light to keep the automatic door open for an additional 15 minutes, letting the free-range chickens have some additional time to get back to the coop.
+We also have an electric oil radiator heater (Amazon affiliate link) in the coop.
 I know there is a lot of controversy around heating a chicken coop, but here are the reasons we decided to heat our coop:

-- The first year we had chickens, they ended up with frost bite on their combs.
+- The first year we had chickens, they ended up with frostbite on their combs.

 - Electric oil heaters are the safest version of heat source available for chickens.
 It has a sensor that shuts the unit off if tipped over, and isn’t too hot to the touch.
 Do not use a heat lamp or heat bulb in a coop!